-In honour of seeing this duo in later this month, I’ve got to include the song that’s been on repeat off of their new album for me.
+In honour of seeing this trio in later this month, I’ve got to include the song that’s been on repeat off of their new album for me.
 It’s impossible for me to pick favourites off of the album, and I won’t even try.
 But this song is worth a mention because of its unique beat, sounds, and haunting intro.
 Definitely up there among one of The xx’s best songs thus far.

 8. Album: Tor Miller – American English